-With the Orange County Grand Jury's focus of this recommendation exclusively on ocean desalination as a local resource, it disregards the full water resources available to the County and other potentially less costly and/or easily implementable local and regional projects or programs to mitigate variations in imported water supplies such as water transfers, groundwater banking, and additional recycling through potable reuse.
-MWDOC suggests that each new Orange County Grand Jury interested in water issues take tours of local and regional projects, including the Colorado River Aqueduct, the State Water Project, and the Pure Water Southern California Project.
-We would also provide briefings on the most current information on demands and supplies, along with new climate change information.
+With the focus of this recommendation exclusively on ocean desalination, it disregards the full water resources available to the County and other potentially less costly and/or easily implementable local and regional projects or programs to mitigate variations in imported water supplies such as water transfers, groundwater banking, and additional recycling through potable reuse.

 MWDOC continues to work with local and regional water agencies on implementation planning for desalination, including the Doheny Ocean Desalination Project.
-This is in addition to efforts to assess options for both seawater and brackish water desalination that could serve as potential new sources that can be made available to mitigate uncertainties in future supplies.
+Efforts to assess the options for both seawater and brackish water desalination as potential new sources that can be made available to mitigate uncertainties in future supplies.
 Water desalination has the potential to provide supply reliability to southern California and Orange County through an interconnected and robust system of supplies, storage, and programs.

 In the upcoming quarter, the Metropolitan Board will be considering a regional assessment of water desalination opportunities and technology.
-The scope of this effort will include: (1) preparing an inventory of potential seawater desalination plant sites in Metropolitan's service area; (2) assessment of permitting and regulatory frameworks that would potentially impact the potential siting of a seawater desalination plant; (3) developing an evaluation methodology for the suitability of this water supply, including consistency with Metropolitan's commitment to carbon neutrality by 2045; (4) identifying applicable water quality and regulatory requirements; (5) developing conceptual cost estimates and schedules for water produced from desalination facilities; (6) developing project implementation options that would best suit these types of facilities; (7) determining the approximate proportion and area of Metropolitan's service area that would potentially receive water from the plant; and (8) assessing the near-term potential for advances in seawater desalination technologies.
+The scope of this effort will include: (1) preparing an inventory of potential seawater desalination plant sites in Metropolitan's service area; (2) assessment of permitting and regulatory frameworks that would potentially impact the potential siting of a seawater desalination plant, (3) developing an evaluation methodology for the suitability of this water supply, including consistency with Metropolitan's commitment to carbon neutrality by 2045; (4) identifying applicable water quality and regulatory requirements; (5) developing conceptual cost estimates and schedules for water produced from desalination facilities; (6) developing project implementation options that would best suit these types of facilities; (7) determining the approximate proportion and area of Metropolitan's service area that would potentially receive water from the plant; and (8) assessing the near-term potential for advances in seawater desalination technologies.
 Similar work is also being undertaken for potential brackish water resources.
 On behalf of its Orange County service area, MWDOC will coordinate with Metropolitan on the preparation of this assessment.